MR

 Share on FacebookShare on Twitter

-In this blog post, I will walk you through your options when your term life insurance expires and you need to renew it.
+In this blog post, we’ll guide you through your options when your term life insurance expires and the steps you can take to secure your financial future.
+Continue reading to learn more.

-Most term life insurance policies come with a new “guaranteed renewable” feature.
-This feature allows you to renew your life insurance policy at a pre-specified price before it expires.
+Most term life insurance policies include a “guaranteed renewable” feature, which permits you to renew your policy at a predetermined price before it expires.
+Notably, this renewal process does not require you to prove your insurability; you automatically qualify.

-You don’t need to submit proof of insurability when you renew your term life insurance policy.
-You qualify automatically.
-So, if you have developed a health condition that will make you uninsurable, the insurance company cannot turn down your request for insurance renewal.
+So, even if you’ve developed a health condition that might otherwise make you uninsurable, the insurance company cannot reject your request for policy renewal.

-Suppose you buy a 10-year term insurance policy.
-The policy will specify the monthly or annual premiums you will pay over the next ten years.
-It will also specify the monthly or annual premiums you will pay if you choose to renew the policy every ten years.
-You get the chance to renew your life insurance policy at guaranteed rates without any blood or urine test before the policy term ends.
+Here’s how it works: If you initially purchase a 10-year term insurance policy, it will outline your monthly or annual premiums for the next decade.
+It will also specify the premiums for renewing the policy every ten years.
+This allows you to renew your life insurance without undergoing a blood or urine test before your current policy expires.

-Seeing the difference between your initial premium and the premium you have to pay if you renew your life insurance policy, you might ask, should you renew your life insurance policy?
+When you see the difference between your initial premium and the renewal premium for your life insurance policy, the question naturally arises: should you renew your life insurance policy?

 Step 1: Know Your Policy’s Expiry Date